quantmind/lux/README.rst

-Lux is an asynchronous web framework highly extendible and customisable.
+Lux is a library for developing web applications with Python and AngularJS.
-Written in python and javascript.

 .. _requirements: